BobbyTaylor82/Python_Challenge_Twitter_API/README.md

 ![](Twitter.jpg)

-Instructions
-In this assignment, the goal is to create a Python script to perform a sentiment analysis of the Twitter activity of various news outlets and to present your findings visually.
+Instructions: In this assignment, the goal is to create a Python script to perform a sentiment analysis of the Twitter activity of various news outlets and to present your findings visually.

 libraries used
 <ul>